The King Must Die: Book Five: Naxos

 The Cranes, plus Ariadne – whom Theseus intends to marry – set sail for Greece.
 They land on the island of Dia, whose city is Naxos.
 The people welcome Ariadne as the Goddess on Earth, and she takes part in their rituals to Dionysos in which they sacrifice their year king.
 At the same time, Theseus ends up joining in a Maenean orgy.
 Afterwards, Theseus finds Ariadne asleep drenched in the king’s blood and clutching a body part.
 He realizes that, born of an old and decadent line, his lover has played a brutal part in the sacrifice.
-Appalled, he gathers his companions and sets sail before she wakes; even knowing she would be heartbroken by his departure and possibly believe he took another with him in her place.
+Appalled, he gathers his companions and sets sail before she wakes; even knowing she would be heartbroken by his departure and possibly believe he took another woman with him in her place.

 As they travel home, Theseus remembers Aigeus's request that he paint his sail white.
 He is concerned that Aigeus will read the white sail as a sign to sacrifice himself.
 He asks Poseidon for a sign, and reads it to mean that he should do nothing, never anticipating that Aigeus will throw himself to his death when he sees the black sail.